supermarsx/whoisdigger/readme.md

 This application is in **alpha stage**, you may encounter false positives and/or negatives.

 Whoisdigger is a bulk whois lookup, cross-platform, desktop application built on Electron.
-Made with builders and creators in mind, rapidly lookup up your favorite domain mashups without risking third-party logging, domain squatting and a few other common issues that come with using these platforms.
+Made with builders and creators in mind, rapidly lookup up your favorite domain mashups without risking third-party logging, domain squatting and a few other common issues that come with using third-party platforms.
+The faster, reliable and most private way of looking for domains.

 ## Index